 BMW Group Plant Leipzig is one of the most cutting-edge and sustainable car plants in the world.
 Series production was launched in 2005, and today some 1,100 vehicles a day roll off the production lines.
 The current product portfolio comprises the BMW 1 Series, BMW 2 Series Gran Coupe, BMW 2 Series Active Tourer and the BMW i3.
 Past products include the ground-breaking i3 electric sports car.
 The spectacular central building was designed by star architect Zaha Hadid, re-interpreting the traditional office and replacing it with a “nerve-center” or “communication knot”.
 All movement around the manufacturing process is funneled through a space that overcomes the traditional white collar/blue collar division.
 Tours through the plant are available, offering a look behind the scenes.

 Volkswagen operates two car plants in Saxony and also one that produces engines.
 The so-called “Transparent Factory” in the city center of Dresden is considered to be the most unusual car factory in the world.
-Once erected for the production of the Phaeton luxury car, it is now a center for e-mobility, assembling electric cars, but also offering a wide range of related experiences.
-It offers guided tours for groups and individuals which take visitors straight onto the production line, hosts events and has a restaurant where many culinary delights, including Volkswagen’s famous curry sausage, are served.
+Originally built for the production of the Phaeton luxury car, it is now a center for e-mobility, assembling electric cars, but also offering a wide range of related experiences.
+It offers guided tours for groups and individuals which take visitors straight to the production line, hosts events and has a restaurant where many culinary delights, including Volkswagen’s famous curry sausage, are served.
 The Zwickau plant, which offers guided tours for groups, has been fully converted for the production of electric vehicles of the entire Volkswagen Group.
-So for the first time since before the war, Audi-branded cars are rolling off the production line, too.
+This means that for first time since before the war, Audi-branded cars are rolling off the production line.
 Audi had been founded in Zwickau in 1909 and the current facility is the successor to the original Audi plant which now serves as a museum.